How to Find a Book Publisher: A Quick Guide for Aspiring Authors

 4. Be Patient: Rejection is part of the process, but persistence pays off.
 Keep refining your pitch and sending queries.

-how to find a book publisher book publishing services how to publish a book companies
+how to find a book publisher get a literary agent for authors book publishing services

 If the idea of securing a literary agent feels daunting, or if your book fits into a niche genre, independent and small presses could be a great option.
 These publishers often accept submissions directly from authors, no agent required.
 This is especially common in genres like poetry, memoir, or experimental fiction.